-National Electricity Transmission System Security and Quality of Supply Standards (NETS SQSS)
+National Electricity Transmission System Security and Quality of Supply Standards (NETS SQSS) and Grid Code

-GSR018: Sub-Synchronous Oscillations (SSO) Workgroup Report
+GSR018 / GC0077: Sub-Synchronous Oscillations (SSO)

-This Workgroup Report summarises the proposals to modify the NETS SQSS and the Grid Code to include Sub-Synchronous Oscillations (SSO) related provisions and clarify the associated accountabilities.
+This proposal seeks to modify the NETS SQSS and the Grid Code to include Sub-Synchronous Oscillations (SSO) related provisions and clarify the associated accountabilities.
 This includes the SSO phenomenon that needs to be considered, the definitions of acceptable and Unacceptable SSO conditions and the operating conditions and secured events for which acceptable and Unacceptable SSO conditions should be assessed.